tsiki/connectednotes/README.md

 Responsiveness and offline support are probably the biggest time sinks so those might get cut from 1.0 depending on how much time there is.

+# Setting up your own instance

+The only gotcha when setting up your own instance is that you need to create Google Drive API key and replace the current one with that (the API key only allows certain domains).
+Aside from that, everything deploying it should be a breeze.

 # Contact me